 Use this tip with caution because the UC Personal Insight Questions and the UC application have a section for professional and personal activities.
 However, for the additional comments section, students can include activities they could not include in the UC application because the questions answered did not solicit, nor make it appropriate, to mention them.

-For example, if you are a transfer student, there is going to be a lot of information about your time at community college.
+For example, if you are a junior year or transfer student, there is going to be a lot of information about your time at community college.
 However, if you had an internship in high school that was super meaningful or developmental for you, then it would be appropriate to include that in the UC application additional comments section.

-Let’s say you raised capital for a nonprofit or community organization, you can include the amount received (always beneficial to include quick quantitative statements) and the utilization of those funds to support the organization’s mission.
+Let’s say you raised capital for a nonprofit or a community service organization, you can include the amount received (always beneficial to include quick quantitative statements) and the utilization of those funds to support the organization’s mission.

 One very important tip is to remember that the Additional Comments section of the UC application is completely voluntary and not required.